Multimo/styled-experiment/README.md

   2. Extendability and Composibility
    - Easy as pie to extend on old or 3rd party components || reuse
+   - Make it super easy to see what is oxygen what is application specific

   3. Practises smaller components
    - less logic, less coupling, less less.